remix-run/react-router/docs/start/installation.md

 # Installation

+## Prereqs

+- Local Node.js installation
+- Some experience with the command line

 ## Starter Templates

 Most projects start with a template.
 Let's use a basic template maintained by React Router with `degit`: